solidi/hl-mods/workspace/redist/readme.txt

     - Changed bot priority of snowballs above fists
     - Increased distance of vest attack used by bots
     - Fixed numerous spawn point angles
+    - Rely on the skill.cfg damage values for Cold Ice weapons

 Beta 1 Features: